 A healthy diet is the foundation of a healthy body.
 Fiber is an important part of that foundation.
 Hemroids, constipation and IBS are only some of the conditions suffered by a lack of fiber in the diet.
 Insufficient fiber can also contribute to a lack of energy and /or a sluggish constitution.

 Fiber has been noted to reduce other health risks; diabetes and heart disease.
 For those needing or wanting to lose weight, eating more fiber can aid weight loss as high fiber foods leave you fuller for longer and take longer to chew.

 There are numerous foods to choose from when it comes to high fiber content.
 However if you don't eat a lot of fiber, but want to increase your intake, introduce small portions of high fiber foods gradually into your diet over a period of weeks to prevent any upset to your system.

-High Fiber Diet: discover the secret of eating more fiber to stay slim and healthy
+High Fiber Diet: discover the secret of eating more fibre everyday to stay slim and healthy

-High Fiber Recipes:a great guide to high fiber cooking to keep your colon healthy
+High Fiber Recipes: a great guide to high fiber cooking to keep your colon clean and healthy

 Fiber List Tip

 Increasing fiber in your diet doesn't have to be a chore: print the list and stick it on your fridge or message board for handy reference.
 This works especially well when heading out to the supermarket.
 And don't obsess about it, adding a few extras over time will become the norm before you know it.